LorenaDerezanin/WhatIsPants/website/README.md

   devices on your local network.
   * This is useful for testing the frontend on a mobile device.

-You can test the backend server by, running the following `curl` command, or read on to test it using an actual web page .
+You can test the backend server by running the following `curl` command, or read on to test it using an actual web page .
 ```bash
 curl -v POST \